 Lucky for you, we've done the work of looking around for affordable international insurance for young travelers and we've found one with good coverage — the ISIC card.

 Plus, it helps you save money here and while abroad, and gives you a “just in case” plan.
-Even if you don’t injure yourself, having an ISIC card covers for things like baggage delays and lost passports…and it gives you discounts all over the world.
+Even if you don’t injure yourself, having an ISIC card covers for things like lost baggage and flight delays…and it gives you discounts all over the world.

 While there’s tons of information about all the fun you’ll have while teaching English abroad, here’s what you need to know about the insurance side of traveling abroad: